 We were incorporated in Delaware as Calderome, Inc. in August 2006.
 Calderome operated as an incubator until early 2008.
-We changed our name to Veracyte, Inc. in March 200 Our principal executive offices are located at 7000 Shoreline Court, Suite 250, South San Francisco, California 94080 and our telephone number is (650) 243-6300.
-Our website address www.veracyte.com.
-We do not incorporate the information on, or accessible through, our website into this prospectus, and you should not consider any information on, or accessible through, our website as part of this prospectus.
+We changed our name a Veracyte, Inc. in March 2008.
+Our principal executive offices are located at 7000 Shoreline Court, Suite 250, South San Francisco, California 94080 and our telephor number is (650) 243-6300.
+Our website address is www.veracyte.com.
+We do not incorporate the information on, or accessible through, our website into th prospectus, and you should not consider any information on, or accessible through, our website as part of this prospectus.

-Unless the context indicates otherwise, as used in this prospectus, the terms "Veracyte," "Company," "we," "us" and "our" refer to Veracyte, Inc. Veracyte and Afirma are or trademarks.
+Unless the context indicates otherwise, as used in this prospectus, the terms "Veracyte," "Company," "we," "us" and "our" refer to Veracyte, Inc. Veracyte ar Afirma are our trademarks.
 This prospectus also contains trademarks and trade names that are the property of their respective owners.
-We do not intend our use or display of other companies' trade name trademarks or service marks to imply relationships with, or endorsements or sponsorship of us by, these other companies.
+We do not intend our use display of other companies' trade names, trademarks to imply relationships with, or endorsements or sponsorship of us by, these other companies.

-Reverse Stock Split

-On October 9, 2013, we effected a 4-for-1 reverse split of our outstanding common stock.
-The par value per share and the authorized number of shares of common stock and preferre stock were not adjusted as a result of the reverse stock split.
-All references to issued and outstanding shares of common stock, options to purchase common stock and related per share amounts in this prospectus have been retroactively adjusted to reflect the reverse stock split for all periods presented.
-A proportional adjustment to the conversion ratio for each series of the preferred stock was also effected in connection with the reverse stock split.
-Unless otherwise indicated, the information in this prospectus does not give effect to the automatic conversion of the preferred stock upon the closing of this offering.
-Accordingly, unless otherwise indicated, the proportional adjustment to the preferred stock conversion ratio and resulting number of the stock upon the closing of the offering have not been retroactively adjusted.

-THE OFFERING

-Common stock offered by us

-shares

-Common stock to be outstanding after this offering

-shares ( shares if the underwriters exercise their over-allotment option in full)

-Over-allotment option

-We have granted to the underwriters the option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock.

-Use of proceeds

-We currently intend to use the net proceeds from this offering as follows:

-- approximately \$20.0 million for selling and marketing activities, including expansion of our sales force to support the ongoing commercialization of our products; - approximately \$20.0 million for research and development, including medical and clinical costs, related to the continue support of Afirma as well as the development of our product pipeline; and - the remainder for general and administrative expenses (including compensation of officers and directors and oth personnel-related costs and the costs of operating as a public company), and for working capital and other gener corporate purposes.

-See "Use of Proceeds" for additional information.
+THE OFFERING Common stock offered by us shares Common stock to be outstanding after this offering shares ( shares if the underwriters exercise their over-allotment option in full) Over-allotment option We have granted to the underwriters the option, exercisable for 30 days from the date of this prospectu to purchase up to additional shares of common stock.
+Use of proceeds The principal purposes of this offering are to obtain additional capital to support our operations, establish a public market for our common stock and to facilitate our future access to the public capital markets.
+We currently intend to use the net proceeds from this offering as follows: approximately \$20 million for sales and marketing activities, including expansion of our sales for to support the ongoing commercialization of our products; • approximately \$20 million for research and development, including medical and clinical cost related to the continued support of Afirma as well as the development of our product pipeline; and • the remaining proceeds for working capital and other general corporate purposes, including the cos of operating as a public company.
+In addition, we may use a portion of the net proceeds from this offering for acquisitions of complementary businesses, technologies or other assets.
+However, we do not have agreements for any material acquisitions at this time.
+See "Use of Proceeds".
+Risk factors See "Risk Factors" beginning on page 11 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
+Proposed NASDAQ Global Market symbol VCYT 7

-Risk factors

-See "Risk Factors" beginning on page 12 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.

-Proposed NASDAQ Global Market symbol

-VCYT

-The number of shares of common stock that will be outstanding after this offering is based on 15,989,890 shares outstanding as of October 1, 2013, on an as-converted basis, ar excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 63,959,631 shares outstanding as of October 1, 2013, on an a converted basis, and excludes: